These are the 8 steps to obtain ISO 27001 certification as a startup in the EU:

 ISO 27001 or SOC 2: What Fits Your Startup in the EU

 SOC 2 is a US framework: it’s an audit report issued by an accounting firm (CPA), more flexible and narrative, often requested by US clients and investors.
-For startups that sell mainly in Europe, in regulated sectors (fintech, healthtech, legaltech), or that need a global standard, ISO 27001 is the compliance passport.
+For startups selling mainly in Europe or internationally, ISO/IEC 27001 can provide widely recognised evidence of information security governance.

 Why ISO 27001 Certification Matters for Startups in the EU